Ssoni333/filearranger/README.md

 3.For (YYYY -> Month -> Week) nested structure

 script takes 3 input ,
-1. input is orgin path = a path where files is stored
+1. input is origin path = a path where files is stored

 3. destination path = a path where files will be store in sorted manner

-4. choice in what manner files will be arranged.
+4. choice = in what manner files will be arranged.